WebOfAyush/CalcuVerse-Calculator/README.md

 # Calculator

 Welcome to the Calculator project!
-This is a simple yet functional calculator built with HTML, CSS, and JavaScript.
+This is a simple yet functional calculator built with React Js.
 The project aims to provide a clean and user-friendly interface for basic arithmetic operations.

 ## Features